Zuehlke/software-engineering-corner/src/articles/develop-a-web-editor-with-angular-and-monaco-with-language-server-support/index.md

 tags:
   - coding
   - Web Development
+shortDescription: >-
+  Learn to build a web editor for your DSL using Angular and Monaco Editor, integrating Language Server Protocol for features like syntax highlighting.
 ---
 # Create a custom web editor using Monaco and Language Server Protocol (LSP)